-Today the Co-op Group is the UK’s largest mutual business, owned by more than eight million members.
+Today the Co-op Group is the UK’s largest mutual business, owned by millions of UK consumers.

 It is the UK’s fifth biggest food retailer operating across the country with almost 2,800 local, convenience and medium-sized stores.
 Amongst its other wholly-owned businesses are the UK’s number one funeral services provider, a major general insurer and Co-op Legal Services.
 The Group also has a minority shareholding in the Co-op Bank and a joint-venture travel business with Thomas Cook.